 Skip to content

 APPL supports tracing APPL functions and LM calls to facilitate users to understand and debug the program executions.
-The trace is useful for reproducing (potentially partial) execution results by loading cached responses of the LM calls, which enables failure recovery and avoids the extra costs of resending these calls.
-This also unlocks the possibility of debugging one LM call conveniently.
+Both the trace and the persistent LLM caching are useful for reproducing (potentially partial) execution results by loading cached responses of the LM calls, which enables failure recovery and avoids the extra costs of resending these calls.
+This also unlocks the possibility of conveniently debugging one specific LM call out of the whole program.

 Enabling APPL Tracing